Scaling limit of soliton lengths in a multicolor box-ball system

 The central subject of this paper is the column lengths of the Young diagram for the basic $\kappa$-color BBS.
-We develop two main tools for our analysis, which are a modified version of Greene-Kleitman invariants for BBS (Subsection \ref{subsection:GK_invariants}) and infinite-capacity carrier process (Subsection \ref{subsection:carrier_process_infinite}).
-Especially, the latter gives rise to a `circular exclusion process', which can be regarded as a circular version of the well-known Totally Asymmetric Simple Exclusion Process (TASEP) on a line (see, e.g., \cite{ferrari2018tasep, borodin2007fluctuation, borodin2008transition}).
+We develop two main tools for our analysis, which are a modified version of Greene-Kleitman invariants for BBS (Section \ref{subsection:GK_invariants}) and the carrier process (see Def. \ref{def:carrier_process}).
+For the independence model, we obtain the scaling limit of the carrier process as an SRBM \cite{williams1995semimartingale} and it plays a central role in our analysis.
+For the permutation model, the carrier process gives rise to a `circular exclusion process', which can be regarded as a circular version of the well-known Totally Asymmetric Simple Exclusion Process (TASEP) on a line (see, e.g., \cite{ferrari2018tasep, borodin2007fluctuation, borodin2008transition}).
 For its rough description, consider the following process on the unit circle $S^{1}$.
 Starting from some finite number of points, at each time, a new point is added to $S^{1}$ independently from a fixed distribution, which then deletes the nearest counterclockwise point already on the circle.
-Equivalently, one can think of each point in the circle trying to jump to the clockwise direction.
-It turns out that this process is crucial in analyzing the permutation model (Subsection \ref{subsection:permutation_rows}), whereas for the independence model, the relevant circular exclusion process is defined on the integer ring $\mathbb{Z}_{\kappa+1}$ where points can stack up at the same location (Subsection \ref{subsection:carrier_process_infinite}).
+Equivalently, one can think of each point in the circle trying to jump in the clockwise direction.
+It turns out that this process is crucial in analyzing the permutation model (Section \ref{subsection:permutation_rows}), whereas for the independence model, the relevant circular exclusion process is defined on the integer ring $\mathbb{Z}_{\kappa+1}$ where points can stack up at the same location (Section \ref{subsection:carrier_process_infinite}).
 Interestingly, a cylindric version of Schur functions has been used to study rigged configurations and BBS \cite{lam2014rigged}.